-If you are a director or employee of one of our member companies, we will hold the contact details provided by you or your employer in order to fulfil our obligations as a membership organisation (which we consider to be a “legitimate interest” as provided for in the legislation).
-These include:
+If you are a director or employee of one of our member companies or a member of an Insurance Ireland committee (i.e. the Insurance Link Oversight Committee or the Membership Appeals Committee), we will hold the contact details provided by you or your employer in order to fulfil our obligations as a membership organisation (which we consider to be a “legitimate interest” as provided for in Data Protection Law and on which we rely as a legal basis for processing your personal data).
+These purposes of processing include:

 - Contacting you in relation to any committees or working groups you have asked to join;